EYFS & Key Stage 1

-Please encourage your child to read at home as much as possible.
+Children may remain on a reading scheme until they are confident and fluent enough to become free readers.
+If your child is on a reading scheme then please continue to read with them daily.
+If your child is a free reader, please encourage your child to read at home as much as possible.
 Whilst it is necessary that children practise reading until fluent, it is also important that they discuss the vocabulary and develop the ability to infer and deduce information that is not directly stated in the text.
 One method of developing these skills is to encourage children to question and discuss their reading material.
 The children do this in their reading groups in school and we would like to encourage this at home.
-Questions for shared reading are available on the school website (in the HOMEWORK DOCUMENTS section on this page).

-In KS2 children are expected to read at home as often and as widely as possible.
 Please record reading sessions of 15 minutes in your child's reading record.
-We would expect children in Class 3 to complete five 15-minute sessions per week.
-Children in Class 4 are expected to read for three 15-minute sessions per week as they also need to practise spellings (see below).
+We would expect children in Class 3 to complete three 15-minute sessions per week.
 Please note that even fluent readers benefit greatly from reading with an adult as this provides opportunities to check understanding and to clarify the meaning of new vocabulary.

-Class 4 children are also using Spellodrome to practise spellings in school.
-Some children have a set of custom spelling lists whilst others have access to the full National Curriculum word list.
-The children log in using their Mathletics username and password: http://uk.spellodrome.com/#/home.
-We would expect children to complete three 15-minute sessions on Spellodrome per week and for these to be recorded in their reading record book.
+Class 4 We would expect children to complete three 15-minute sessions on Readiwriter per week and for these to be recorded in their reading record book.
 Short, frequent practice sessions are the most beneficial.

 Classes 1-3 number facts: age-appropriate tasks are set as needed.